-If the driver activates the turn signal, then the BSW indicator light flashes and a chime will sound twice.
+Illustration 8: If the driver activates the turn signal while another vehicle is in the detection zone, then the BSW indicator light flashes and a chime will sound twice.

 If the driver activates the turn signal before a vehicle enters the detection zone, the BSW indicator light will flash but no chime will sound when another vehicle is detected.